COMBINE

 • Data exchange, pipelines and model standards for systems and synthetic biology

-• Visualization and graphical notation standards for systems and synthetic biology
+• Visualisation and graphical notation standards for systems and synthetic biology

 • Standards for sharing and analysing biological pathway data